Published On: Jun 13 2011 09:45:45 AM CDTUpdated On: Jan 29 2016 03:00:00 AM CST

 May 23, 2005: While appearing on "The Oprah Winfrey Show," actor Tom Cruise infamously jumps on Winfrey's couch while declaring his love for actress Katie Holmes.

 Dec.
-1, 2005: Winfrey yells as she takes a curtain call with the cast of her Broadway musical "The Color Purple" in New York City.
+1, 2005: Winfrey takes a curtain call with the cast of her Broadway musical "The Color Purple" in New York City.

 Feb.
 6, 2006: Winfrey looks at the body of Coretta Scott King at the historic Ebenezer Baptist Church during a public viewing in Atlanta.

 Dec.
 8, 2007: Winfrey watches as Democratic presidential candidate U.S. Sen. Barack Obama addresses a campaign rally in Des Moines, Iowa.

 Sept.
 13, 2009: Winfrey and Tyler Perry arrive at the "Precious" film screening during the 34th Toronto International Film Festival.

 Dec.
 11, 2009: The Disney animated musical "The Princess and the Frog" opens, which features Oprah Winfrey as the voice of Eudora -- the mother of the film's princess, Tiana (Anika Noni Rose).

 Dec.
 5, 2010: Winfrey and Paul McCartney listen to President Barack Obama as he gives a speech recognizing the 2010 Kennedy Center honorees during a reception in the East Room of the White House.

 Dec.
 9, 2010: Winfrey poses with two Aboriginal children on a visit to outback Australian icon Uluru.
 She was in Australia to film two episodes of her talk show at the Sydney Opera House.